artnak/artur.zek/content/projects/childhood-pattern.md

 {{ spacer }} {{ spacer }} {{ spacer }}

-# It was the summer of 2011 and Slovenian artist The Miha Artnak went on doing a graffiti project with his friends in the middle of the day.
-He tricked the owner of the wall with a fake authorisation of the project saying he was sent by the Ministry of culture.
-By the time the policemen came to the scene the only official permission the artist had was a word approval from the owner of the wall and nobody knew what to expect.
+# The Miha Artnak wanted to do a graffiti project in the middle of the day.
+He tricked the owner of the wall into accepting this idea by showing him a fake authorisation supposedly sent by the Ministry of Culture.
+Soon the police came to the scene while he was still painting on the wall, but Miha had the owner's approval making it legal to continue.

 {{ spacer }} {{ spacer }} {{ spacer }}

+{{> img src="prosnja.jpg" size="small"}}

+{{> label title="Unofficial application for spraying on the wall" description="2011" }}

+{{ spacer }} {{ spacer }} {{ spacer }}

+# WATCH TRAILER

+{{ spacer }}

 {{> vimeo id="38960808" }}